awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_09_Lab1_Ex2_Retention.md

     type: 'Answer Key'
     module: 'Module 9: Information Protection and Governance'
 ---
-** Note: The process in this lab has changed significantly due to recent portal changes and is currently being revised**

 # Module 9 - Lab 1 - Exercise 2 - Configure retention tags and policies